avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `SubnetValidatorRegistrationMessage`

-A `SubnetValidatorRegistrationMessage` is sent from the P-Chain as an acknowledgement to inform validator managers when a validation period has either begun or been invalidated.
+The P-Chain can produce a `SubnetValidatorRegistrationMessage` for consumers to verify that a validation period has either begun or has been invalidated.

 The `SubnetValidatorRegistrationMessage` is specified as an `AddressedCall` with `sourceChainID` set to the P-Chain ID, the `sourceAddress` set to an empty byte array, and a payload of: